Skip to main content

 integer

-The combined value of restart_check_delay_seconds and restart_threshold_seconds must not exceed 1800 seconds.
+The combined value of restart_check_delay_seconds and restart_threshold_seconds can’t exceed 3000 seconds.

 Model and custom server deployments